Elicitation¶

 unique-cli elicit wait elicit_9a7b --timeout 120

-On timeout, the CLI prints elicit: timed out after Ns waiting for <id> (last status: PENDING) followed by the last observed snapshot.
-The elicitation remains live on the platform -- call elicit wait again to resume.
+On timeout, the CLI prints elicit: still PENDING after Ns waiting for <id> (last status: PENDING) — this is NOT a stopping condition, followed by an explicit elicit wait invocation to run again and the last observed snapshot.
+The elicitation remains live on the platform -- call elicit wait again to resume; a non-terminal timeout is never itself a reason to stop.

 elicit respond¶